kirinmurphy/codethings-next-router-addons/README.md

-## Param Category Filter
+## UrlParamCategoryFilter
-The param filter extends `useUrlParam` by including a whitelisted list of valid filter category values that can be used to constrain options to a fixed set of values.
+The Url Param Category Filter extends `useUrlParam` by allowing the possible set of values to be constrained to a fixed set of options.

 ### Param Category Filter Provider
 ```
 const foodCategories = [